sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - Style --> +Ribbons --> Color by Chain Name
 ---
 In the dlt_BC structure, there are ligands such as PNS (phosphopantethiene group) and LMT (detergent).
 We want to remove these for now.
-- On the left-hand window named "Structure Hierarchy", expend the "Ligands" category.
+- On the left-hand window named "Structure Hierarchy", expand the "Ligands" category.
 - Right click on the ligands you wish to remove and click "delete atoms"
 ---
 - Select P for Protein